 Assignment to array variables with subscripts is described in section 10.5.

 There is a special form of assignment statement that is used only when the right-hand side contains a call to a function with multiple results.
 The left-hand side contains a parenthesized, comma-separated list of variables receiving the results from the function call.
-A function with n results needs mn receiving variables on the left-hand side, and the variables are assigned from left to right.
+A function with results needs receiving variables on the left-hand side, and the variables are assigned from left to right.

 It is possible to omit receiving variables from this list: